gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 = Abstract

-This document details the scientific methodology for detecting multi-decadal vegetation cover change (1985–2025) using harmonized Landsat time series.
-The classification system employs NDVI (Normalized Difference Vegetation Index) thresholds derived from USGS standards and linear trend analysis parameters adapted from peer-reviewed literature (e.g., Peng & Gong, 2025).
+This document details the scientific methodology for detecting multi-decadal vegetation cover change using harmonized Landsat time series.
+The classification system employs NDVI (Normalized Difference Vegetation Index) thresholds derived from USGS reference values and linear trend analysis parameters adapted from peer-reviewed literature (e.g., Peng & Gong, 2025).
+The implementation allows for dynamic temporal configuration and sensitivity analysis to adapt to different biomes.

 = Introduction